m-ld/m-ld-website/src/topics/concurrency.md

 absence of updates and network partitions, all clones will have the same data (will *converge*).**

-Integrity is meant as adherence of the domain data to a set of rules like:
+"Integrity" is meant as adherence of the domain data to a set of semantic rules
+like:
 - This property has one and only one value
 - This property is of a specific data type
 - This property refers to some other entity which exists